jamesfalkner/learn-katacoda/middleware/amq-getting-started-broker/00-intro.md

 ## Overview

 AMQ provides fast, lightweight, and secure messaging for Internet-scale applications.
 AMQ components use industry-standard message protocols and support a wide range of programming languages and operating environments.
-AMQ gives you the strong foundation you need to build modern distributed applications.
+AMQ gives you the strong foundation you need to build modern distributed applications!

 ## What is AMQ Broker?